 Plant blowdown case

 Consider the oil and gas facility shown below.
-It is connected to a relatively large flare system that provides for over-pressure protection and facility depressurisation; there are over 200 connections to the flare system in the form of blowdown valves, control valves, bursting disks and PSVs.
+It is connected to a relatively large flare system that provides for over-pressure protection and facility depressurization; there are over 200 connections to the flare system in the form of blowdown valves, control valves, bursting disks and PSVs.

 Flare network with 32 high and low-pressure blowdown segments

-For a full plant blowdown operation the facility is isolated into 32 high and low pressure segments which are then depressurised in sequence.
+For a full plant blowdown operation the facility is isolated into 32 high and low pressure segments which are then depressurized in sequence.
 A key constraint for the blowdown operation is the flaring radiation limit which translates to a maximum permissible flare tip flowrate.